<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://www.enclaria.com/tag/list/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.enclaria.com/tag/list/feed/" rel="self" type="application/rss+xml" />

-<description>Equipping individuals to lead organizational change</description>
+<description>Equipping individuals and teams to influence organizational change</description>

 <title>Three Signs Your Project is in Jeopardy</title>